Go to Reviews.org AU Edition

 Blue by ADT also sells an HD video doorbell camera not featured in this review.
 The ADT DIY brand also sells an indoor camera and outdoor camera selection.

 Blue by ADT doorbell camera features

-First off, this is one of the prettiest doorbell cameras we’ve seen.
-It’s not as flashy as Ring or Skybell, but we think the more modest, matte look is preferable for many homes.
+First off, the Blue Doorbell Camera is one of the prettiest doorbell cameras we’ve seen.
+It's not as flashy as Ring or Skybell, but we think the more modest, matte look is preferable for many homes.
 It definitely doesn’t scream, “Steal me!” like some video doorbells do.

 Within the hardware, there are several useful video doorbell features.